 When state research within the portfolio of the Federal Ministry of Food, Agriculture and Consumer Protection (BMELV) was re-structured with effect of January 1, 2008 the FLI grew again.
 The former FAL institutes for Animal Nutrition in Braunschweig, for Animal Welfare and Animal Husbandry in Celle and for Farm Animal Genetics in Mariensee were incorporated into the FLI.
 Thus, the FLI now covers the entire spectrum of animal health.

 Pursuant to the research development concept of the Federal Ministry of Food and Agriculture, the Friedrich-Loeffler-Institut closed its site in Tübingen by the end of the year 2011 and its site in Wusterhausen, Brandenburg by the end of the year 2013.
 The Institutes of Immunology and Epidemiology will continue their work at the FLI headquarters on the island of Riems.
-Hence, the Institutes of Molecular Biology, Infectology, Diagnostic Virology, Novel and Emerging Diseases, Immunology and Epidemiology are located her.
+Hence, the Institutes of Molecular Virology and Cell Biology, Infectology, Diagnostic Virology, Novel and Emerging Diseases, Immunology and Epidemiology are located her.
 At the beginning of 2020, the newly founded Institute of International Animal Health/One Health took up its work.
 Today the FLI it consists of 11 institutes at 5 sites.